AmiraWalid1/hebbian-dog-cat-classifier/README.md

-Sure, here's a brief description of your script:

 # Image Classifier using Hebbian Learning

 This Python script uses the Tkinter library to create a GUI application that classifies images as either a cat or a dog using a Hebbian learning model.